 Get a head start on your internship search because there will always be thousands of students out there fighting for the same positions as you.
 This isn’t to say that you won’t be able to find one if you’re a little late in the game, because some positions will open up last minute for projects that need help, but it is always better to be early rather than late.
 This ESPECIALLY applies for positions that are on or near your campus, because you’ll be dealing with every student at your school who wants that same, very convenient position.

-It’s tempting to go straight for the companies that everyone knows and has heard of, but you might be limiting yourself on so many other opportunities!
-Working for a smaller sized company or a start-up will make you more resourceful and give you more chances to take on a leadership role.
-You’ll be apart of a small team that relies on you to do your part and take on different responsibilities, not just pick up coffee!
+It’s tempting to go straight for the companies that everyone knows and has heard of, but you might be limiting yourself to so many other opportunities!
+Working for a smaller-sized company or a start-up will make you more resourceful and give you more chances to take on a leadership role.
+You’ll be a part of a small team that relies on you to do your part and take on different responsibilities, not just pick up a coffee!

 To find the right internship for you, think about fields that you want to explore or skills you want to learn.
 This experience is meant to teach you new things, not to just look good on paper.
 So have some clear goals in mind as it’ll make you more likely to find an internship you can get excited about!

 Many people have a preconceived idea of how their life should be and that includes the “right internship(s)” for their future career.
 However, unexpected opportunities may come that can radically change the direction of your set approach.
 So instead of being narrow-minded and rejecting something because it doesn’t fit in your plan, be open and consider any offer that might add value to your career path.
 Everything is either a lesson or a blessing!